arefin95f/Prompt-Attack-Monitoring-and-Controlling/README.md

 ### 5.4 Research Gap

 Layered defenses are well motivated [1], [2], [7], [8], and application-side enforcement is preferable to model-only self-protection [4].
 Two practical gaps remain.
-First, many systems stop at a binary allow-or-block outcome and do not offer a safer reformulation of recoverable intent [1], [8].
+First, many systems stop at a binary allow-or-block outcome and do not provide **safe prompt mitigation**—a safer alternative the user can accept [1], [8].
 Second, many pipelines add semantic or heuristic stages without demonstrating, on the same frozen test file, whether those stages improve or degrade detection [11].

-This project addresses those gaps with a named corpus, a frozen test split, a three-SVM blend as the sole live decision mechanism, and a rewrite stage after blocking.
+This project addresses those gaps with a named corpus, a frozen test split, a three-SVM blend as the sole live decision mechanism, and safe prompt mitigation after blocking.
 It does not claim to resolve agent-memory or multi-agent threats [3].

 ---